acostaldi/CSCE-4433-Hashed-Chat/README.md

 # Available Build Scripts:

-benchmark.bat
+benchmark_hmac_rsa.bat
-To benchmark the average time for encryptin and decrypting with AES(128-bit, 192-bit, and 256-bit keys) and RSA( 1024-bit, 2048-bit, and 4096-bit keys) and return the average time.
+To benchmark the average time for HMAC generation and RSA signing and verification.

+testcollision.bat
+To test how long it takes to find a collision with the first 8 bits of HMAC.

 test.bat
 Open a new server defaulted to localhost and a defualt port and two clients defaulted to to the same origins to allow testing of chat features and encrypted chat features.